5 Travel Tips to Avoid Disappointment when Booking Online

 Booking errors can easily occur if your not careful and can result in mistakes such as booking Sydney, Nova Scotia instead of Sydney, Australia.

-Print Off You’re Confirmation In Case Of System Glitches
+Print Off Your Confirmation in Case of System Glitches

 After purchasing travel services online, you should receive a confirmation email, however, system glitches can happen from time to time so it’s always a good idea to print off your confirmation page with all your booking and payment details in the event there is a problem.
 It is always recommended that you keep a paper copy of all transactions, correspondence, confirmations, terms and conditions and anything else related to your online booking.
 This is proof of your online booking and will be of assistance should you find that you need to refer to it prior to departure or make any changes.